DHTMLX/gantt-docs/data/desktop/grouping.md

 {{note
-To start using the extension, include the **ext/dhtmlxgantt_grouping.js** file on the page.
+To start using the extension, enable it using the [gantt.plugins](api/gantt_plugins.md) method.
 }}